 Like I mentioned earlier, a very common problem for night owls is that they always feel like they’re playing catch up with the rest of the world.
 So instead of spending the first couple of hours getting your head into the right place, you’re immediately off to work and stressing the hell out.
 No wonder you hate mornings!

-Instead of getting anxious about the next day, do what the most successful people in the world do and start looking forward to tomorrow by making sure there’s something to enjoy when you wake up.
+Instead of getting anxious about the next day, do what the most successful people in the world do and start looking forward to tomorrow by making sure there’s something to enjoy when you wake up earlier in the day.

 Now you don’t necessarily have to start making drastic changes like suddenly going for a four-mile run every morning, but instead just find small, simple things to appreciate.